jordibisbal/functional-php/documentation/CheatSheet.md

 two elements, an empty array is returned, i.e. the triangular half of the matrix resultant of the cartesian product of `$collection` with itself, excluding the diagonal.

-Useful to check, for instance, all the elements of `$collection` with each other to select the best one.
+Useful to compare, for instance, all the elements of `$collection` with each other to select the best one.

 ```PHP
 function crossCompareSet(iterable $collection): array